attainu/bravo-fdd-au2/README.md

 ## Step 2

-Implementation of Spotify Oauth 2.0 to get access token and refresh token.
+Implementation of Firebase Authentication to Authenticate User while login .

+## Step 3

+Creation of Dashboard Page and protecting the Dashboard route.